-For the second iteration of this citywide Public Art Triennial, all exhibitions and events will take place October 5 through November 3, 2019, in 15 public parks and in neighborhoods across Los Angeles.
-CURRENT:LA FOOD will focus on the topic of food and global issues connected with food such as food accessibility and equity.
+Los Angeles - The City of Los Angeles Department of Cultural Affairs (DCA) is excited to announce the 15 CURRENT:LA FOOD commissioned artists' final projects and events along with the community partners' events for the second iteration of this citywide Public Art Triennial.
+Taking place October 5 through November 3, 2019, in public parks across the city, the monthlong exhibition will focus on the topic of food and global issues connected with food such as food accessibility and equity.